aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Elements/ranges/_index.md

 - [Copy Range in a Worksheet with Paste Options](/cells/copy-range-in-a-worksheet-with-paste-options/) – Copies a source range to a destination range with optional paste types (values, formats, formulas, etc.).
 - [Set the Style of the Range](/cells/set-the-style-of-the-range/) – Applies font, fill, border, and alignment styles to every cell in the range.
 - [Unmerge Merged Cells of the Range](/cells/unmerge-merged-cells-of-the-range/) – Reverses a previous merge operation, restoring the original individual cells.
-- [Move a Named Range with an Excel Worksheet](/cells/move-a-named-ranged-with-a-excel-worksheet/) – Relocates a named range to a new address within the same worksheet or to another worksheet.
+- [Move a Named Range within an Excel Worksheet](/cells/move-a-named-ranged-with-a-excel-worksheet/) – Relocates a named range to a new address within the same worksheet or to another worksheet.
 - [Set Range Value in Excel Worksheet](/cells/ranges/set-value/) – Writes a single value or an array of values to the specified range.